mayunlong89/COVID19_scRNA/README.md

 ## Analyzed codes for the immune response of severe COVID-19 using scRNA-seq data

-Here we submitted codes and methods on the manuscript entitled "Integrating single cell sequencing data with GWAS summary statistics reveals CD16+ monocytes and memory CD8+T cells involved in severe COVID-19".
+Here we submitted codes and methods on the manuscript entitled "Integrating single cell sequencing data with GWAS summary statistics reveals CD16+ monocytes and memory CD8+T cells involved in severe COVID-19", which has been published in [Genome Medicine, 2022](https://link.springer.com/article/10.1186/s13073-022-01021-1).

 # Abstract
 Background: Understanding the host genetic architecture and viral immunity contributes to the development of effective vaccines and therapeutics for controlling the COVID-19 pandemic.
 Alterations of immune responses in peripheral blood mononuclear cells play a crucial role in the detrimental progression of COVID-19.
 However, the effects of host genetic factors on immune responses for severe COVID-19 remain largely unknown.